Lean Startup Strategy: Will Corporations Innovate Like Startups?

 Even though big corporations look stunning from the outside, they constantly undergo disruption and fight for mindshares.
 On top of that, they are a bit jealous or even intimidated by startups.
 Just think!
 It took them decades groping their ways to the top to make names.
 But what do we have today?
 Airbnb, Uber, Xiaomi, Snapchat are several names of the hilariously famous startups that didn’t exist ten years ago but now are worth billions.
 There is no life tenure in the business world, but there is uncertainty, as Eric Ries states.
 It means that even the global powerhouses need renewal and revision of their business methodologies.
 Lean startup strategy is the right chance to do so.

-P&G, Toyota, GE and Philips are just several global titans that have already tried and succeeded with lean startup approach.
+P&G, Toyota, GE and Philips are just several global titans that have already tried and succeeded with a lean startup approach.
 So it’s not about whether the established companies should adopt the lean methodology.
 It’s more about in what way it should be incorporated to bring benefits.
-Uncertainty in business world only proves that there is no universal recipe for innovation success.
+Uncertainty in the business world only proves that there is no universal recipe for innovation success.

 Lean methodology suggests that a startup’s true purpose is to turn bright ideas into products.
 To make this so, entrepreneurs should try their products out, learn how customers respond and decide on whether to build a full-fledged product, pivot or abandon everything.
 There is a huge amount to be gained from a lean startup strategy, so it’s better to start testing this hypothesis right now.